modelica/ModelicaSpecification/RationaleMCP/0037/modelica-uris.md

 ### Class references with '.' separator

 While not following the structure of a general URI, it would also be possible to define the new Modelica URIs with the class reference using `.` as separator rahter than `/`.
-The advantage of doing this is that the URI path can then also be used to specify a relative file path to an external resource of the class, just like in the old Modelica URI format:
-* _modelica:/Modelica.Electrical.Analog/media/foo.png_
+A [separate rationale](class-reference-separator.md) is given for the current proposal of not using `.`.

+By sacrificing the ability to include a relative file path at the end of the URI path, one could also allow a mix of `/` and `.` separators.
+The following would all be equivalent:
+- _modelica:/Modelica/Electrical/Analog/Examples/ChuaCircuit_
+- _modelica:.Modelica.Electrical.Analog.Examples.ChuaCircuit_
+- _modelica:/Modelica.Electrical.Analog/Examples.ChuaCircuit_

 Variations of the class reference can still be made by prepending the same special leading segments to the path, for example:
 * _modelica:./Examples/media/foo.png_
 * _modelica:~//media/foo.png_ (empty _relclass_)

-One has to watch out for the pitfal of just leaving the _relclass_ empty when there are additional path segments:
-  * Wrong: _modelica://media/foo.png_ (deprecated form where _media_ would be the class reference)
-  * Wrong: _modelica:/media/foo.png_ (fully qualified form — not the intention)
-  * Correct: _modelica:.//media/foo.png_ (empty _relclass_)

 ### Further generalizations